-In December 1976 through the auspices of Resurrection Lutheran Church in Plano, the Troop was initially chartered.
+In December 1976, the Troop was chartered through the auspices of Resurrection Lutheran Church in Plano after growing out of a Scoutmaster's garage.
 During this time, the Troop has brought Scouting ideals and skills to hundreds of youths and provided opportunities for growth.
-Well over 90 of those young men have attained the highest Scouting rank of Eagle.
+Nearly 200 of those young men have attained the highest Scouting rank of Eagle.

-Since this beginning, the Troop has had several Scoutmasters, Assistant Scoutmasters, and Committee Chair people, as well as numerous Committee Members who have given their time, talent and dedication to teach and instill those qualities of character and Leadership that will help guide them for the rest of their lives.
-Many of these individuals have also served Scouting outside of the Troop by participating in District, Council and national BSA activities.
+Since this beginning, the Troop has had several Scoutmasters, Assistant Scoutmasters, and Committee Chairpersons, as well as numerous Committee Members who have given their time, talent, and dedication to teach and instill those qualities of character and Leadership that will help guide them for the rest of their lives.
+Many of these individuals have also served Scouting outside of the Troop by participating in District, Council and national Scouting America activities.